 This course allows the student to research and report on an industrial sustainability issue of interest and relevance to their career objectives.
-Topics may touch on industrial ecology, ethics, regulations, environment, resource use, alternative manufacturing methods, facilities, logistics, etc. This is the fourth course in a specialization in Industrial Sustainability.
+Topics may focus on industrial ecology, energy sources/systems, sustainable operations, integrated technologies, regulations, environmental issues, resource use, alternative manufacturing methods, facilities, logistics, etc. Special topics of current interest may be taught as group lecture.

 Independent study and project.
 Permission of instructor required.